Roman Romulo: Early life and education

-Romulo underwent training course on Legal Aspects of Electronic Commerce at the International Development Law Institute in Rome, Italy on September 2000.
+Romulo underwent training course on Legal Aspects of Electronic Commerce at the International Development Law Institute in Rome, Italy in September 2000.

 In 2015, Romulo was conferred the degrees of Doctor of Public Administration honoris causa by the Lyceum-Northwestern University and Doctor of Humanities honoris causa by the University of Baguio in 2015.

 Early career

 Romulo worked as an associate lawyer at Quisumbing Torres & Evangelista Law Offices from 1994 to 1996.
 He then worked as an associate lawyer at Sycip Salazar Hernandez & Gatmaitan Law Offices from 1996 to 1999 and as a senior associate lawyer at the same law firm from 1999 to 2007.
 He was one of the founding partners of Tolosa, Romulo, Agabin, Flores & Enriquez Law Offices in 2005.

 Political career

-House of Representatives (2007-2016, 2019-present)
+House of Representatives (2007-2016)

-Romulo ran in Pasig's lone district during the 2004 election.
+Romulo ran in Pasig's lone district during the 2004 election as an independent.
 He was endorsed by former Senate President Jovito Salonga and supported by former Pasig mayor Vicente Eusebio but lost to Robert Jaworski Jr., who won by a slim margin.
 Romulo ran again for the House seat during 2007 election and won.

 During his term in the House, Romulo was the chairman of committee on Higher and Technical Education and member of the majority of committees on Basic Education and Culture, Constitutional Amendments, Economic Affairs, Human Rights, Information & Communications Technology, Metro Manila Development, Revisions of Laws, Science and Technology, and Veterans Affairs and Welfare.